yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 Yarn and npm users are highly used to the idea that a dependency can be present many times in the `node_module`, depending on which package needs it.
-This has advantages and inconvenients, but it is one of the specificity of the npm ecosystem package management.
+This has advantages and disadvantages, but it is one of the specificity of the npm ecosystem package management.

 In this light, taking such as design decision puts yarn a bit farther to such way of doing thing, and it could be considered a bad direction to go toward.

-Some of the alternatives below actually take this into consideration, but are a bit more complex in terms of expressivity, so were not chosen by the RFC submitter (see open questions below too).
+Some of the alternatives below actually take this into consideration, but are a bit more complex in terms of expressiveness, so were not chosen by the RFC submitter (see open questions below too).

 # Alternatives